 - Beta particles.
-Beta particles are fast electrons or positrons emitted in nuclear beta decay, as well as energetic electrons produced by any other process.
+Beta particles are fast electrons or positrons emitted in nuclear beta decay and energetic electrons produced by any other process.
 Beta radiation ionizes matter weaker than alpha radiation.
-On the other hand the ranges of beta particles are longer and depends strongly on initial kinetic energy of particle.
+On the other hand, the ranges of beta particles are longer and depend strongly on the initial kinetic energy of the particle.

 - Neutral particles (indirectly ionizing)

 - Gamma radiation (electromagnetic radiation).
 Gamma rays ionize matter primarily via indirect ionization.
-Gamma rays are very penetrating, on the other hand their ionisation is not so intense as for charged particles.
-Although a large number of possible interactions are known, there are three key interaction mechanisms with matter.
+Gamma rays are very penetrating.
+On the other hand, their ionization is not as intense as for charged particles.
+Although many possible interactions are known, there are three key interaction mechanisms with the matter.

 - Neutrons.
 Neutrons can be emitted by nuclear fission or by the decay of some radioactive atoms.
-Neutrons have no net electric charge, therefore they cannot be affected or stopped by electric forces.
-Neutrons ionize matter only indirectly, which makes neutrons highly penetrating type of radiation.
-Neutrons scatter with heavy nuclei very elastically.
-Heavy nuclei very hard slow down a neutron let alone absorb a fast neutron.
-An absorption of neutron (one would say shielding) causes initiation of certain nuclear reaction (capture, rearrangement or even fission), which is accompanied by a number of other types of radiation.
-In short, only neutrons make matter radioactive, therefore with neutrons we have to shield also the other types of radiation.
+Neutrons have no net electric charge.
+Therefore, they cannot be affected or stopped by electric forces.
+Neutrons ionize matter only indirectly, which makes neutrons a highly penetrating type of radiation.
+Neutrons scatter with heavy nuclei very elastically, and heavy nuclei very hard slow down a neutron, let alone absorb a fast neutron.
+An absorption of neutrons (one would say shielding) causes the initiation of certain nuclear reactions (capture, rearrangement, or even fission), which are accompanied by many other types of radiation.
+In short, only neutrons make matter radioactive.
+Therefore with neutrons, we have to shield also the other types of radiation.

-As was written, charged particles with high energies can directly ionize atoms or they can cause excitation of surrounding electrons.
-The ionization and excitation dissipates much of the energy of heavier charged particles and does very little damage.
+As was written, charged particles with high energies can directly ionize atoms, or they can cause the excitation of surrounding electrons.
+The ionization and excitation dissipate much of the energy of heavier charged particles and do very little damage.
 This is because electrons are relatively free to move and are soon replaced.
 The net effect of beta and gamma radiation on metal is to generate a small amount of heat.
 Heavier particles, such as protons, alpha-particles, fast neutrons, and fission fragments, will usually transfer sufficient energy through elastic or inelastic collisions to remove nuclei from their lattice (crystalline) positions.
 This addition of vacancies and interstitial atoms causes property changes in metals.

 In general, the effects of greatest interest can be described by the following groupings:

 - Ionization.
 Ionization is caused by the removal of electrons from their electronic shells and has the effect of changing the chemical bonds of molecules.
-In metal, ionization does not cause dramatic changes in material’s properties.
-This is due to free electrons, which are typical only for metallic bond.
+In metal, ionization does not cause dramatic changes in the material’s properties, and this is due to free electrons, which are typical only for a metallic bond.

 - Thermal and Displacement Spikes.
-Thermal and displacement spikes can cause distortion that is frozen as stress in the microscopic area.
-These spikes can cause a change in the material’s properties.
-This term identifies localized high temperature domains caused by the deposition of energy from neutrons and fission fragments.
+Thermal and displacement spikes can cause distortion that is frozen as stress in the microscopic area, and these spikes can cause a change in the material’s properties.
+This term identifies localized high-temperature domains caused by the deposition of energy from neutrons and fission fragments.
 A displacement spike occurs when many atoms in a small area are displaced by a knock-on (or cascade of knock-ons).
 A 1 MeV neutron may affect approximately 5000 atoms, making up one of these spikes.
-The presence of many displacement spikes changes the properties of the metal being irradiated, such as increasing hardness and decreasing ductility.
+The presence of many displacement spikes changes the properties of the metal being irradiated, such as increased hardness and decreased ductility.

-- Radiation Induced Creep.
-In nuclear reactors, many metal components are subjected simultaneously to radiation fields, elevated temperatures and stress.
-Metal under stress at elevated temperature exhibits the phenomenon of creep, ie. the gradual increase in strain with time.
-Creep of metal components at reactor operating temperatures becomes faster when they are exposed to a radiation field.
+- Radiation-Induced Creep.
+In nuclear reactors, many metal components are subjected simultaneously to radiation fields, elevated temperatures, and stress.
+Metal under stress at elevated temperature exhibits the phenomenon of creep, i.e., the gradual increase in strain with time.
+The creep of metal components at reactor operating temperatures becomes faster when exposed to a radiation field.

-Neutrons with sufficient energy can disrupt the atomic arrangement or crystalline structure of materials.
+Neutrons with sufficient energy can disrupt materials’ atomic arrangement or crystalline structure.
 The influence of structural damage is most significant for metals because of their relative immunity to damage by ionizing radiation.
-Pressurized-water reactors operate with a higher rate of neutron impacts and their vessels therefore tend to experience a greater degree of embrittlement than boiling-water reactor vessels.
-Many pressurized-water reactors design their cores to reduce the number of neutrons hitting the vessel wall.
-This slows the vessel’s embrittlement.
-The NRC’s regulations address embrittlement in 10 CFR Part 50, Appendix G, “Fracture Toughness Requirements” and Appendix H, “Reactor Vessel Material Surveillance Program Requirements.”
-Since the reactor pressure vessel is considered irreplaceable, neutron irradiation embrittlement of pressure vessel steels is a key issue in the long term assessment of structural integrity for life attainment and extension programmes.
+Pressurized-water reactors operate with a higher rate of neutron impacts, and their vessels, therefore, tend to experience a greater degree of embrittlement than boiling-water reactor vessels.
+Many pressurized-water reactors design their cores to reduce the number of neutrons hitting the vessel wall, slowing the vessel’s embrittlement.
+The NRC’s regulations address embrittlement in 10 CFR Part 50, Appendix G, “Fracture Toughness Requirements,” and Appendix H, “Reactor Vessel Material Surveillance Program Requirements.”
+Since the reactor pressure vessel is considered irreplaceable, neutron irradiation embrittlement of pressure vessel steels is a key issue in the long-term assessment of structural integrity for life attainment and extension programs.